Breast Implant Deflation

 I often like to use the Inplant funnel (I have obtained a certification to use them) which allows for a smaller incision.

 Post Operative Expectations

-If the original implant was placed in the submuscular location, frequently this second operation is much less uncomfortable since the muscle has already been stretched to accommodate the new implant. the surgical time will vary depending on how easy it is to remove the capsule.
-Mosts patients should be able to return to work in 5-7 days.
-When you can return to exercising can vary from 1-4 weeks and will be discussed with you after your surgery.
+If the original implant was placed in the submuscular location, frequently this second operation is much less uncomfortable since the muscle has already been stretched to accommodate for the new implant.
+The surgical time will vary depending on how easy it is to remove the capsule.
+Generally patients should be able to return to work in 2-5 days.
+You can begin to exercise from between 1-2 weeks.
+This will however be discussed with you after your surgery.